bharagha/eal-2025.2.0/libraries/dl-streamer/docs/source/dev_guide/advanced_install/advanced_install_guide_compilation.md

 ### EMT

-Follow below steps to enable `i915` graphics driver in the system
+Follow the steps below to enable `i915` graphics driver in the system.

 ```bash
 sudo vim /etc/default/grub